 Well maintained street trees, sidewalks, and curb ramps (ADA accessibility ramps) provide safe and desirable travel ways for pedestrians and others to enjoy neighborhoods, commercial centers, and other areas of the city.
-Maintaining street trees and sidewalks require the efforts of residents, property owners, and the City.
+Maintaining street trees and sidewalks depends on the efforts of residents, property owners, and the City.

 Although the City has had previous programs assisting property owners with the cost of sidewalk and tree repairs; currently, property owners are responsible for the entire cost of these maintenance items.